Add Row

 Step 4: Structural Repair and Body Repair Essentials

 Major collision repair jobs often require advanced structural repair.
 This step restores your car’s internal frame and support structure to its original specifications.
-Using computerized measurement tools, repair technicians compare factory frame dimensions with your car’s current state—precisely correcting bends, welds, or kinks as needed.
+Using computerized measurement tools, auto body repair technicians compare factory frame dimensions with your car’s current state—precisely correcting bends, welds, or kinks as needed.
 Alongside structural repair, outer panels (doors, hoods, bumpers) are replaced or restored to pre-accident shape.
 The auto body shop must pay careful attention to manufacturer repair procedures and certifications, guaranteeing both structural integrity and crashworthiness are fully reestablished.

 If your car has advanced driver systems or sensors (like many modern vehicles do), proper calibration and testing are also part of this phase.
 This ensures every safety and assist feature works as designed after structural repairs are complete.
 By insisting on proper structural repair and original quality, you ensure your car performs—and protects—exactly as it did before the accident.
 Don’t be afraid to ask your auto body repair shop what measures they use to restore structural integrity and whether their work meets (or exceeds) industry standards.